 For legal purposes, the Data Controller is Water Services Corporation.
 The Corporation was established under Chapter 355 of the Laws of Malta to exercise functions related to the acquisition, transformation, manufacture, distribution and sale of potable and non-potable water, and, as appropriate, to the treatment and disposal or re-use of sewage and waste water, and re-use of stormwater run-off, to provide for the transfer to the Corporation of certain installations, equipment or other property, and to make provision in respect of matters ancillary thereto or connected therewith.

-Water Services Corporation has appointed Automated Revenue Management Services Limited (“ARMS”), a company registered under the laws of Malta, bearing company registration number C46054 and having its registered address at Gattard House, National Road, Blata l-Bajda, HMR-9010 as our Data Processor of your personal data for the purposes of performing on our behalf meter-reading, account keeping and bill collection services and other functions ancillary to such services.
+Water Services Corporation and Enemalta have jointly appointed Automated Revenue Management Services Limited (“ARMS”), a company registered under the laws of Malta, bearing company registration number C46054 and having its registered address at Gattard House, National Road, Blata l-Bajda, HMR-9010 as our Data Processor of your personal data for the purposes of performing on our behalf meter-reading, account keeping and bill collection services and other functions ancillary to such services.
 As our Data Processor, ARMS exclusively processes your personal data on our behalf and on the basis of our instructions.
 ARMS may be contacted at the address indicated above, or by email at firstname.lastname@example.org or by telephone on 8007 2222.

 - Who does this Privacy Notice apply to?

 This Notice relates to the collection and use of the personal data of individuals, sole traders and individuals who are in business partnerships.
 It does not apply to information we collect or use in relation to companies or other organisations.